rerdavies/pipedal/docs/Configuring.md

 1. _Log on to the Raspberry Pi device_.
 Launch a web browser, and connect to http:://127.0.0.1/

-2.  _Connect Raspberry Pi to a Wi-Fi or Ethernet network, and connect from your laptop or desktop._ Connect to http://raspberrypi.local/ (substitute the host name of your Raspberry Pi if you have changed it from the default).
+2.  _Connect your Raspberry Pi to a Wi-Fi or Ethernet network, and connect from your laptop or desktop._ Connect to http://raspberrypi/ (substitute the host name of your Raspberry Pi if you have changed it from the default).

 3. _From your Android device._ Install PiPedal Remote on your Android device.
 Connect your Raspberry Pi to your home router using a Wi-Fi or Ethernet connection.
 Launch PiPedal Remote on your Android device.

-4. _From a LINUX command prompt._ As a last resort, you can configure the Wi-Fi Direct access point using the `pipedalconfig` program.
+4. _From a LINUX command prompt._ As a last resort, you can configure the Wi-Fi hotspotusing the `pipedalconfig` program.
 Type `pipedalconfig --help` at a command prompt on your Raspberry Pi.

 If you already have another web server on port 80, see [*How to Change the Web Server Port*](ChangingTheWebServerPort.md).

+When you connect to PiPedal for the first time, you will be presented with an Onboarding dialog, which allows you to complete the setup of things that need to be configured before you use PiPedal.
+From the Onboarding dialog, you can select and configure the audio device, and (optionally) configure Pipedal's Wi-Fi auto hotspot.

 ### Configuring Audio